deco3500/Pomme-de-Terre/README.md

 You will also need to install the ChromeVox extension before you begin: http://www.chromevox.com/

-Please find the Annotated Portfolio of the JournaListen prototype here: https://github.com/deco3500/Pomme-de-Terre/blob/master/DECO3500%20-%20%20Proof%20Copy.pdf

-Full the full experience use Adobe Reader and select View > Page Display > Two Page View.
+Please find the Annotated Portfolio of the JournaListen prototype here: https://github.com/deco3500/Pomme-de-Terre/blob/master/DECO3500%20-%20%20Proof%20Copy.pdf and for the full the full experience use Adobe Reader and select View > Page Display > Two Page View.

 # Introduction
 JournaListen, a service dedicated to delivering timely news to people living with low visibility or are visually impaired.
 It is aimed at giving people living with a visual impairment an opportunity to listen to lively news articles and create social interactions.